colinaguan/enrollable/docs/testing/savedSchedules.md

 ERROR

 **Description:**
-classes are saved correctly, all listed sections are saved(should not save any)
+classes are saved correctly, but all listed sections are saved(should not save any)